 |Total CFA program fees||$3,050||$3,950|

 The need to take the CFA review courses has somewhat diminished since CFA Institute began to publish its own guide in 2008 (that’s what you will get from the “curriculum” cost).

-However, given the relatively low CFA pass rate, many candidates continue to get help from various CFA review courses to increase their chance of passing success.
+However, given the relatively low CFA pass rate, many candidates continue to get help from various CFA review courses to increase their chances of passing success.